YoussB/blog/_posts/2023-10-18-smart-home-automation.md

 ## Caveats:

-- need to make sure devices are compatible with either zigbee or matter
+- Need to make sure devices are compatible with either zigbee or matter
 - Sales Options:
   - implement and pay full price -> no support
   - implement and pay to own the equipment, monthly fee for support